vjithinstalin/python-pro-labs/src/file_organizer/SCHEDULING_GUIDE.md

 - Ensure the Python path is correct
 - Check that the directory paths exist
 - Verify file permissions for read/write
+- Ensure the `schedule` library is installed (for Python scheduler)

 ### Task runs but doesn't organize files
 - Check the log file for error messages
 - Ensure the directory path is correct
 - Verify that files exist in the directory
+- Check that files have recognized extensions

 ### Task runs but appears frozen
 - The task is likely running in the background (normal)
 - Check the target directory to confirm files were organized
 - View logs to confirm successful execution
+- Press Ctrl+C if using the Python scheduler

 ---